Botox

 Introduction

-Botox® has been a cornerstone of facial and body rejuvenation for several years, consistently ranked as one of the top five cosmetic procedures worldwide.
-It is most commonly used to reduce wrinkles caused by facial muscles; however, it also is used successfully to help facial and body contouring as well as reduce unwanted perspiration.
+Botox® has been a cornerstone of facial and body rejuvenation for decades, consistently ranked as one of the top five cosmetic procedures worldwide.
+It is most commonly used to reduce wrinkles caused by facial muscles; however, it also is used successfully to help facial and body contouring as well as reduction of excess perspiration.

 Botox® is purified protein produced by Clostridium botulinum bacterium, which reduces the activity of the muscles chemically by blocking nerve signals to the muscle.
-Botox can also reduce unwanted sweating because Botox works on the same molecule that controls sweating.
 The purified protein is dissolved in sterile solution, and then injected into the specific locations to achieve the desired effects.

 History of Botox

 Botox® was initially FDA approved in 1989 for blepharospasm (uncontrolled eyelid twitching) and strabismus (cross-eyed).
 In 2002, Botox was approved by the FDA for cosmetic use of wrinkle reduction for muscles between the eyebrows (frown lines).
-In 2004, Botox was approved by the FDA to reduce excess sweating in the underarms.
+In 2004, Botox was approved by the FDA to reduce excess sweating in the underarms and most recently for wrinkles around the eyes (crow's feet) in Fall of 2013.
 Many other cosmetic uses of Botox® have been demonstrated over the last several years.
-Botox has been used safely in cosmetics for more than 20 years now.
+Botox has been used safely in cosmetics for more than 30 years now.

 *actual patient case of Dr. Liu©